r0b0/debian-installer/README.md

  - Backports and non-free enabled
  - Firmware installed
  - Installed on btrfs subvolumes
- - Full disk encryption, unlocked by TPM (if available)
+ - Full disk encryption, unlocked by TPM
  - Fast installation using an image
  - Browser-based installer